 (2) a determination that there is insufficient evidence

-to sustain a portion of or a finding of a citation;
+to sustain a portion or a finding of a violation;

 (3) a determination that there is sufficient evidence

 (4) a determination that there is insufficient evidence